yapishu/reidwrite/content/post/domains.md

 +++

-i spent the better part of the last day working on getting a second site running on my vps. it's live now -- you can see it at [hyperstition.al](https://hyperstition.al) (get it?). i got lazy about theming and just cloned this blog for the moment. this writeup is mostly for reference in case anything breaks in the future.
+i spent the better part of the last day working on getting a second site running on my vps. it's live now -- you can see it at [hyperstition.al](https://hyperstition.al) (get it?). i got lazy about theming and just used hugo with the theme i tweaked for this blog for the moment. this writeup is mostly for reference in case anything breaks in the future.

 first step was registering .al, as cheaply as possible, which i ended up doing for 13/yr with a registrar called istanco (no points for guessing the nationality). it took surprisingly long for the domain to propagate -- at least six hours, i went to bed eventually. i thought that kind of latency was relegated to the old days, but i suppose that is to be expected with an albanian domain.